Carceral-Ecologies/LA_Public_Records/README.md

 **2. The "Closed – Other" black hole.** Among the LAPD requests that *are* posted publicly, the share closed with the contentless code **"PD: Closed – Other"** (which records no disposition at all) grew from **~12% (2018) to ~93% (2024)**.
-Over the same period, closures that tell you something collapsed: explicit **"records released"** fell from ~23% to ~0.2%, and even explicit **denials/exemptions** fell from ~38% to ~2.5%.
+Over the same period, closures that tell you transparency collapsed: explicit **"records released"** fell from ~23% to ~0.2%, and even explicit **denials/exemptions** fell from ~38% to ~2.5%.